Sound at sea, sargassum buries beaches and threatens tourism

 The Optical Oceanography Laboratory at USF’s College of Marine Science tracks the sargassum under a $3 million grant it shares to use satellites to better predict where the massive mats will come ashore throughout the Caribbean and Gulf of Mexico.

-USF’s Sargassum Watch reports the belt has regrown this summer to 9 million tons so far, and it is expected to continue to grow to near-record levels by the fall.
+USF’s Sargassum Watch reports the belt is expanding again this summer to up to 9 million tons, and it is expected to continue to grow to near-record levels.

 That doesn’t mean you have to cancel your vacation to Barbados.